mathieu/decisions-on-ml/docker-python-flask-sklearn-joblist/README.md

 [[ 0.67176633 0.32823367]]
 ```
 The predictive service returns the probability for each class, no default and default classes.
-With a cut threashold set to 0.5 we expect no payment default in this case.
+With a cut threshold set to 0.5 we expect no payment default in this case.

 Send a http request and expect no loan repayment default prediction in this case
 ```console